Storage account overview

 - Blobs (all types)

-While general-purpose v2 accounts are recommended in most cases, general-purpose v1 accounts are best suited to these scenarios:
+You should use general-purpose v2 accounts in most cases.
+You can use general-purpose v1 accounts for these scenarios:

 Your applications require the Azure classic deployment model.
 General-purpose v2 accounts and Blob storage accounts support only the Azure Resource Manager deployment model.

-Your applications are transaction-intensive or use significant geo-replication bandwidth, but do not require large capacity.
+Your applications are transaction-intensive or use significant geo-replication bandwidth, but don't require large capacity.
 In this case, general-purpose v1 may be the most economical choice.

-You use a version of the Storage Services REST API that is earlier than 2014-02-14 or a client library with a version lower than 4.x, and cannot upgrade your application.
+You use a version of the Storage Services REST API that is earlier than 2014-02-14 or a client library with a version lower than 4.x.
+You can't upgrade your application.

 Naming storage accounts